harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/customize-scan-image.md

 ---
-title: Extend your scan images
+title: Customize your scanner images
-description: How to extend your base scan images.
+description: Add files and packages to your base scanner images.
-sidebar_label: Customize your scan images
+sidebar_label: Customize your scanner images
 sidebar_position: 10
 ---